 With an increased focus on risk and risk management, questions often arise on how to secure a business, which are posed to many different functional areas within an organization.
 Executives answer questions about security on a regular basis to a host of different audiences from employees, to clients, to vendors and possibly to partners or boards.
 These questions often include some type of formalized document where specific questions are posed and must be formally answered.
 The answers provided by the executives are often based on documentation supplied by in-house staff as well as vendors that deliver products, devices or services to secure different areas of the company.

 All too often, gaps and deficiencies are identified in a post-incident internal examination or by a third-party organization investigating a security incident.
-In my previous role in law enforcement, post-incident evaluations often centered on “if you didn’t document it, it didn’t happen.”
-I would pose this question: “it is documented, but is it really understood and working as expected?”
+Post-incident evaluations often centered on “if you didn’t document it, it didn’t happen.”
+But isn't the question: “it is documented, but is it really understood and working as expected?”

 Having an independent auditor, whose sole job is to test systems to see if they perform to the standards that are documented, can help identify security gaps before they are exploited by a bad actor.
 Consider these examples:

 A video surveillance (CCTV) system is documented as having 60 days of video stored.
 When, if ever, was there a request to view video from 59 days ago?

 If motion recording is used, when was the last time cameras were checked to see if they are actually picking up motion?

 The file room door is supposed to be unlocked from 9 am to 5 pm Monday to Friday, have you checked to make sure its locked at 5:15 pm on a Wednesday and 10:00 am on a Saturday?